katyayego/UniCSASR/README.md

 # Prompting the Hidden Talent of Web-Scale Speech Models for Zero-Shot Task Generalization
-This is the official codebase for paper [Prompting the Hidden Talent of Web-Scale Speech Models for Zero-Shot Task Generalization](https://arxiv.org/abs/2305.11095).
+This is forked from the official codebase for paper [Prompting the Hidden Talent of Web-Scale Speech Models for Zero-Shot Task Generalization](https://arxiv.org/abs/2305.11095).

 ```